-- f.
+- v.
+Proper Hand washing practices will be encouraged in schools through communication, signage and instruction.
+SHA Handwashing: https://paphr.ca/services/public-health-services/communicable-disease/handwashing (see Appendix D) - f.
 Student lockers (if assigned): - i.
 Schools will determine locker access in their individual school, assign lockers, and develop instructions for the efficient flow of students and locker access. - ii.
 Student lockers are not to be shared.
 Students are only allowed to touch their assigned locker. - iii.
-Masks are to be worn in locker areas as per SRPSD non-medical mask requirement above. - iv.
-Hand hygiene expectations are to be followed before and after locker use.

-g.
-Shared book or text resources:
+Hand hygiene expectations are to be followed before and after locker use. - g.
+Shared book or text resources: - i.

-- i.
 It is best practice for each student to have their own book, but with appropriate hand hygiene and grade 4-12 mask use, risk can be mitigated between shared books - h.
 Signage designed and printed by schools should be displayed in prominent areas within the school and will outline student flow if required to limit physical contact, ensure proper hand hygiene practices, manage washroom capacity, and reminding students to stay home if unwell. - i.
-School and Divisional communications with families will reiterate expectations for COVID responsiveness (minimize physical contact, hand hygiene, stay home ifunwell). - j.
+School and Divisional communications with families will reiterate expectations for COVID responsiveness (minimize physical contact, hand hygiene, stay home if unwell). - j.
 Schools are to develop or enhance current procedures to support students with mental health needs (see NACTATR guidance).
 All school staff are to be prepared to respond to these student mental health needs and follow school based procedures to provide this support. - k.
 Schools are to develop nutrition distribution/program plans in accordance with Ministry guidelines: - i.
 Proper hand hygiene must be practices before and after eating. - ii.
 No self-serve, buffet, or family-style meal service.
 There should be no common food items.
 Food should be served in individual portions to each child by a designated staff member. - iii.
 Utensils should be used to serve food items.
 Reusable utensils must be cleaned and sanitized after each use. - iv.
 Food from home must not be shared with other students and should be stored with the student's belongings. - v.
 Students are not allowed to participate in food preparation. - i.
 Students may be involved in the sale/operation of canteens, but not in the preparation of any food for such programs unless the students are participating in Commercial Cooking and/or Food Studies and are learning about safety and sanitation in the preparation, storage and service of food. - ii.
 Lunch should be eaten within designated classrooms or areas only - iii.
 School supplied nutrition for nutrition programs (i.e. emergency lunches, breakfast programs) are to be managed, prepared and delivered by designated staff member. - iv.
 Schools may consider the cancellation of non-essential food services such as canteens. - v.
 Emergency breakfast or lunch programs are to be managed by staff and food is to be independently packaged and delivered to students at their designated eating area (i.e. classroom).